mcb/dotfiles/README.md

 ## Vim Plugins
 There are a few vim plugins I use.
 Please review `.gitmodules` File _before_ installation, if you'd like to use these.

+## Direnv

+I make extensive use of direnv for my python/java needs.
+Please make sure to install direnv, otherwise this setup will *not* work.

 ## Environment

 I am running on macOS, but it will likely work on Linux as well with